err0r500/k8s-practice/core-objects/service.md

 - _LoadBalancer_ : Exposes the Service externally using a cloud provider's load balancer.
 It automatically creates the NodePort and ClusterIP Services, to which the external load balancer routes.
 - ExternalName : todo

+- create a basic nginx deployment
-- expose a deployment with a ClusterIP service
+- expose a deployment with a ClusterIP service on port `8080` (nginx listens on `80`)
+- curl your service and receive the nginx welcome page
+- create a new pod `k run svc-tester --image=busybox --command -- sleep 10000`{{execute}} and `exec` into it
+- try to reach the service, try with the service name
+- exit the pod and try with the service name

 - expose a deployment with a NodePort service (try to reach it from any node)

 ## service without selector